seqcode/allo/README.md

 ```
 See other options below.

-## Post-processing
+## Post-processing and tips
 Allo adds a ZA optional tag to every read that is allocated.
-The number within the tag corresponds to the number of places a read/pair mapped to.
-In order to get only uniquely mapped reads grep could be used with the -v option.
+The value within the tag corresponds to the number of places a read/pair mapped to.
+In order to get only uniquely mapped reads, grep could be used with the -v option.
 On the same note, awk can used to filter reads with a specific number of mapping locations (can also be done with the -max option within Allo).
+Outside of adding this optional tag, Allo does not change anything within the read alignment columns for allocated reads.

+Tip: It is recommended to run Allo on both the control and target sequencing files in order to balance out background in the samples.
+This generally results in higher confidence peaks.

 ## Options